untoldedm4n/Rantionary/README.md

 This is the official dictionary for use with [Rant](http://github.com/TheBerkin/Rant).

+The latest .rantpkg build can be downloaded from [AppVeyor](https://ci.appveyor.com/project/TheBerkin/rantionary/build/artifacts).

 ##Resources

 To learn the Rant dictionary file format, see [this article](http://rantlang.github.io/dictionaries.html).